 Please feel free to call our office with any questions.
 Thank you for allowing me to serve you.

-County Treasurer Ellery Elick completed the 3rd tax-lien sale for Pickaway County on Dec.
-7, 2015, which netted $433,489.56 in delinquent real estate tax revenue.
+County Treasurer Ellery Elick completed the 6th tax-lien sale for Pickaway County in Dec.
+2018, which netted $116,217.18 in delinquent real estate tax revenue.
+The 7th tax-lien sale for Pickaway County in Nov.
+2019 netted $63,506.89 in delinquent real estate tax revenue.
 This translates into additional tax dollars for the townships, villages, city and county.
 Treasurer Elick stated that "through the use of tax-lien sales, the overall delinquency rate has significantly decreased.
 Tax-lien sales are another tool that we use to increase revenue and decrease the number of parcels carrying delinquent balances."

 Primary Purpose of Department